Ocular neuralgia

 • Dizziness

-• Discharge, excessive tearing, or blemishes.
+• Discharge, excessive tearing or crusts.

 • Ocular redness

-Treatment of ocular neuralgia
+Treatment for ocular neuralgia

 What is ocular neuralgia and what is its treatment?